Pubic piercing

-A pubic piercing is a body piercing in the pubic area.
-The term usually refers to a piercing at the base of the penis, making it a male analogue to the Christina.
+A pubic piercing is a body piercing in the pubic area, done either at the base of the penis or the mons pubis (pubic mound).
+In the latter case it is known as a Christina piercing.

 Healing times are typically around 3–4 months.
-As this is essentially a surface piercing, the rejection rate is higher than most "conventional" (nose, ear, tongue) piercings.
-Some get this piercing because it can offer direct stimulation to the clitoris during intercourse.
-Standard placement is horizontal, at the natural juncture where the bottom of the pubic mound meets the base of the penile shaft.
+As this is essentially a surface piercing, the rejection rate is higher than more conventional piercings, such as the nose piercing, ear piercing, or tongue piercing.

+Some people have this piercing because it can offer direct stimulation to the clitoris during sexual intercourse.
+Standard placement is horizontal, at the bottom of the mons pubis and the top of the base of the penile shaft.
 Curved barbells are the most common initial jewellery, although a ring may be an option and many wearers replace their starting jewellery with rings once the piercing has healed.
-Piercings further up the pubis may also be possible, but this would not be a 'pubic piercing' as such but rather a surface piercing on the pubis.
-For these placements a staple-shaped surface bar would likely be used to give the best chance of healing.